christina-ml/pursuit-style-guide/README.md

 ## Const Over Let
 Variables in JavaScript are either `const` or `let`.

+Always use `const` or `let` to declare variables.
+Not doing so will result in global variables.
+We want to avoid polluting the global namespace.

 It's good practice to use `const` over `let` whenever possible, as it makes your code more predictable and less prone to bugs.

 If you must reassign references, use `let` instead of `var`.